 Academic integrity includes much more than just avoiding plagiarism and cheating.
-It encompasses the entire process of completing an assignment or paper—from selecting credible sources to including your own original and academic voice to using tutoring responsibly.
+It encompasses the entire process of completing an assignment or paper—from verifying and selecting credible sources to including your own original and academic voice to using tutoring responsibly.

 UAGC Academic Integrity Video